smucsclub/hacksmu/guide.md

 By attending HackSMU, you agree to abide by the MLH Code of Conduct.
 If you’d like to review the Code of Conduct, MLH's can be found [here](https://static.mlh.io/docs/mlh-code-of-conduct.pdf).

 # Event Descriptions
-EYou can find a full events schedule using [HackSMU Live](https://hacksmu.org/live).
+You can find a full events schedule using [HackSMU Live](https://hacksmu.org/live).
 Events will also be announced ahead of time in the discord #annoucements channel.
 Some of our flagship events include:

 Pancakes/Waffle Making - Join us for a chill morning cooking pancakes and waffles!